taki0112/CartoonGAN-Tensorflow/README.md

            ├── zzz.jpg
            ├── www.png
            └── ...
-       ├── trainB_blur (After you run the above code, it will be created automatically)
+       ├── trainB_smooth (After you run the above code, it will be created automatically)
            ├── zzz.jpg
            ├── www.png
            └── ...